Tony Cox | CEO and Senior Trainer

 In 2001, he was commissioned by the Ministry of Justice in Latvia to design a similar program for youth in custody there.
 He was awarded the Second Degree Service Medal and the Colours of Latvia for his work on those projects abroad.

 Tony has spent time honing his skills in the wilderness, war zones, lecture halls, classrooms and boardrooms.
 He is a deeply experienced Instructor and Trainer as well as being an engaging public speaker, workshop presenter and storyteller.
 As well as being the CEO here at Leaders of the Day, Tony is currently the Board Chair for the Canadian Adventure Therapy Advisory Committee and is a frequent Guest Lecturer at many Canadian Colleges and Universities.
-He lives with his wife, their two little boys and their canoe tripping husky in the rolling hills of the Almaguin Highlands.
+He lives with his family in the rolling hills of the Almaguin Highlands.

 Scott Caspell | Expedition Leader